connorn-dev/digits/index.md

 ![Admin Page](./doc/ss9.png)

 Thank you for considering to use Digits web application.
+Have a good day!